A tow truck driver loading a black car onto a flatbed while operating the winch.

 Flat tires are one of the top reasons motorists call roadside assistance.
 Even when you know how to change a tire yourself, calling roadside assistance can be a good move.
 If you’re stuck on a dark or busy road or you have kids in the car, roadside assistance is safe and fast.

 Roadside assistance plans are available from your car insurance provider, car rental companies, and other sources.
-We’ll explain how roadside assistance works, how much it costs for them to change a tire, and what else the service covers.
+We’ll explain how roadside assistance works, how much it costs for it to change a tire, and what else the service covers.

 What Is Roadside Assistance?

 You may be able to get roadside assistance coverage as part of your auto insurance policy.
-There also are auto clubs that sell subscription plans, or you may have a plan through your car warranty, credit card, car rental company, or another source.
+There are also auto clubs that sell subscription plans, or you may have a plan through your car warranty, credit card, car rental company, or another source.

 If you’re one of many people who sit down annually for a personal insurance planning session, discuss this option with your insurer.